Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ## Sass global variables

-The following sass global variables have been removed because the functions using them have been removed.
+The following Sass global variables have been removed because the functions using them have been removed.
 If you wish to continue using them you can add them directly to your repo.

 | Deprecated Variable                          | Value                                                                                                                                                                 |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |